tonyzyang/zeshiyang.github.io/README.md

-# Caesar F. Yang's Blog
+# Tony Z. Yang's Blog

 The theme of my blog is a sleek and minimalistic theme for Jekyll blogs.